koteharyu/Today_I_Learned/insta_clone/10_notification/10_notification.md

  include Rails.application.routes.url_helpers

- include do
+ included do
-   has_many :notifications, as: :noticeable after_create_commit :create_notifications
+   has_one :notification, as: :noticeable after_create_commit :create_notifications
  end